joseph-flinn/site/data/posts/0051-retro-failure-effective-feedback.md

 ---

 Delivering effective feedback is one of the core responsibilities of a manager.
-Without feedback, a report does not have anything to base their personal performance on or if there is an area of growth that would make them more successful in their role and in their career.
+Feedback is a crucial part of the learning process.
+When a manager does not use effective feedback, they are missing one of the most influential tools that they have at their disposal to manage their team to high performance.
+It is crucial element for the growth of the individual in the role and in their career.

 Through management coaching with Marlow, I was introduced to a formula for managing for high
 performance:

 > High performing teams = Purpose + Expectations + Feedback

-Connecting purpose from the daily work of a teammate to the overall purpose of the organization is an important cornerstone of allowing space to cultivate motivation on the team.
-If I cannot connect my tasks during the day to the team's Why or cannot connect the team's Why to the organization's Why, I start questioning the efficacy of the task and the value of the resulting impact.
+Connecting purpose from the daily work of an individual to the overall purpose of the organization is an important cornerstone for allowing space to cultivate motivation on the team.
+If I cannot connect my tasks during the day to the team's Why or cannot connect the team's Why to the organization's Why, I start questioning the importance and priority of the task and the value of the resulting impact.
 All tasks in an organization should be able to be traced back to the organization's Why in order to cultivate purpose throughout the organization.
+If it can't, there is a good chance that the task is incorrectly prioritized or the organization systems are in a state of dysfunction preventing alignment.
 I discuss the approach that I call Silver Circles, building off of Sinek's Golden Circles (Sinek 2017), in a [previous post](./post/what-how-org-leadership).

 Feedback is the critical function in any learning system.
-Feedback loops are the difference between a double-loop learning where a system learns and adjusts its decision policies and single-loop learning where a system continues to make the same decisions no matter the outcome (Sterman 2009).
+Feedback loops are the difference between double-loop learning where a system learns and adjusts its decision policies and single-loop learning where a system continues to make the same decisions no matter the outcome (Sterman 2009).
 In fact, the two core ideas in Systems Thinking are feedback loops and system goals (Meadows 2009).
 Feedback can come in many forms (team metrics, success/failure of projects, verbal feedback, etc).
-A manager's responsibility is to build and maintain these feedback loops to benefit the team and to fill any gaps that metrics and other feedback framework miss.
+A manager's responsibility is to build and maintain these feedback loops to benefit the team and to fill any gaps with verbal feedback that metrics and other feedback framework miss.

 I believe that expectations are the most delicate of the three areas in managing for high performance.
 As a new manager, I wrestled with how to set expectations, what expectations were beneficial to the team, and what expectations were projections of my preferences.
 I was pretty sensitive to creating a homogeneous team by setting expectations and individual growth plans that were highly personalized to my personality and perspective.
-As an example, strategic thinking and technical breakdowns skills come easy to me, but were difficult to grow in the team.
-I am not sure where I learned how to do them or how I learned how to do them, so it was extremely difficult to train and coach others how to learn them.

 In the early days, I was also highly sensitive to giving feedback on expectations that had not already previously been explicitly defined.
 I know from many personal experiences that receiving strong or critical feedback on an expectation that was failed to be communicated is a quick way to lose trust in a leader.
-However, a few months of having feedback conversations around my expectations that had not explicitly been set, I realized that feedback conversations themselves can be a great catalyst to setting expectations that have not previously been set.
+However, a few months of having feedback conversations around my expectations that had not explicitly been set, I realized that feedback conversations themselves can be a great catalyst to setting expectations that had not previously been discussed.
 The [SBI feedback framework](https://www.ccl.org/articles/leading-effectively-articles/closing-the-gap-between-intent-vs-impact-sbii/) is a great tool to use to explain why the expected behavior is important--through the impact of the unexpected behavior--to then create purpose towards the expected behavior.

 In general, I feel like I failed at creating the time and capacity that I needed to build a culture of continuous feedback.
-This is one of the direct impacts to so often swapping my manager hat for my IC hat and falling into the trap of the intervenor ([discussed a few weeks ago](./posts/retro-failure-trap-of-intervenor)).
+This is one of the direct impacts from so often swapping my manager hat for my IC hat and falling into the trap of the intervenor ([discussed a few weeks ago](./posts/retro-failure-trap-of-intervenor)).
 The higher the pressure on my team, the more pressure I felt to switch hats and spend time as an IC to release the pressure